 CHC provides seniors and physically disabled individuals with medical benefits, as well as long-term support services to promote independent living and prevent unnecessary nursing home placements.
 Benefits include personal care services, such as assistance with Activities of Daily Living (ADLs) and Instrumental Activities of Daily Living (IADL), like bathing, meal preparation, and medication management.
 Enrollment in this program is mandatory for those who meet the eligibility requirements.

-CHC is a new program that will roll out in phases (geographic regions) over a two-year period, beginning in January 2018.
+CHC is a new program that is rolling out in phases (geographic regions) over a three-year period.
+The first phase rolled out in Southwestern PA in January 2018, the second phase began in Southeastern PA in January 2019, and the third phase will start in January 2020 for the rest of the state.
 Individuals who are currently receiving services via the Pennsylvania Department of Aging Medicaid Waiver will automatically be enrolled in CHC as it becomes available in their area.

 In order to be eligible for Community HealthChoices, one must be 21 years of age or older, a resident of Pennsylvania, and live in a region of the state that is currently offering the program.
 CHC will roll out in three phases and is as follows:

 Applicants must also require a nursing home level of care or be eligible for both Medicaid and Medicare.
 In order to be eligible for Medicaid, there are both income and asset limits.
-For the state of Pennsylvania, as a general rule of thumb, seniors must have income no greater than 300% of the Federal Benefit Rate.
-As of 2018, this means a single elderly individual cannot have income in excess of $2,250 / month.
+For the state of Pennsylvania, as a general rule of thumb, seniors must have income no greater than 300% of the Federal Benefit Rate (FBR).
+As of 2019, this means a single elderly individual cannot have income in excess of $2,313 / month.
 The asset limit for a single senior is $2,000, although the state of Pennsylvania allows an additional $6,000 to be disregarded, allowing a total disregard of $8,000.
-In addition, certain exemptions are allowed, such as one’s home, given the individual lives in the home, or intends to return to the home, and it is valued under $572,000, household items, and personal effects.
+In addition, certain exemptions are allowed, such as one’s home, given the individual lives in the home, or intends to return to the home, and it is valued under $585,000, household items, and personal effects.

 To be eligible for Long-Term Services and Supports (LTSS), an individual must require a level of care consistent with a nursing home.